OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 Most question types allow “randomization” for the questions and/or solutions.
-Randomizing the questions would create a unique ordering of the questions for each student.
-Randomizing the solutions would create a unique ordering of solutions for each student.
+Randomizing the questions would create a unique ordering of the questions for each learner.
+Randomizing the solutions would create a unique ordering of solutions for each individual.

+**Available to editors using authoring tools.**

 FEATURE: Question Bank
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/questionBank.png

-Allows a designated amount of questions from a larger set of questions to be randomly selected and assigned to students.
-For example, five different questions can be randomly assigned to a student from a bank of ten questions.
-The student would only see and respond to those five questions.
+Allows a designated amount of questions from a larger set of questions to be randomly selected and assigned to learners.
+For example, five different questions can be randomly assigned to a learner from a bank of ten questions.
+The learner would only see and respond to those five questions.

+**Available to editors using authoring tools.**

 FEATURE: Timed Assessments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/timedAssessments.png

-Restricts the student to a designated amount of time to complete the assignment.
-A window will prompt the student to acknowledge that the assignment is timed.
-The submitted assignment will indicate to both the instructor and student if the student submitted within the allotted time.
+Restricts the learner to a designated amount of time to complete the assignment.
+A window will prompt the learner to acknowledge that the assignment is timed.
+The submitted assignment will indicate to both the instructor and learner if the learner submitted within the allotted time.

+**Available to editors using authoring tools.**

 FEATURE: Gradebook Entry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^